xhayper/COTL_API/README.md

 ### Site metadata

-`src/config.ts` contains several data objects that describe metadata about your site like title, description, default language, and Open Graph details.
+`src/config.ts` contains several data objects that describe metadata about your site like title, description, and Open Graph details.
 You can customize these to match your project.

 ### CSS styling